-Once I'd remove the tape and cleaned up around the are the new part looked good and the whole job had taken maybe 15 minutes, required some cheap trim tools and masking tape and the purchase of the replacement part.
+Once I'd removed the tape and cleaned up around the area, the new part looked good and the whole job had taken maybe 15 minutes, required some cheap trim tools and masking tape and the purchase of the replacement part.
 This was a tiny fraction of what the BMW dealership had quoted and meant I had more money to spend on better things!

 De-chroming the headlights